Email Cyber Security Tips to Protect your Inbox & Account (Enterprise, Employee or Personal)

 Network sniffers gather traffic data from corrupted routers, so attackers can decode the info to extract logins, traffic and information in it to further hack or blackmail you.

 Teach Staff How to Spot Phishing Emails

 Phishing emails are everywhere.

-Despite all the email phishing security tips, users still have to put in the effort and follow inbox best practices.
+Despite all the email phishing security tips, users still have to put in the effort and follow best shared team inbox practices.
 A self-testing routine diminishes the threat of your data getting hacked.